krzysztof-tys/tweak-your-system/README.md

 The American Society of Training and Development found that people are 65 percent likely to meet a goal after committing to another person.
 Their chances of success increase to 95 percent when they build in ongoing meetings with their partners to check in on their progress ([source](https://alumline.source.colostate.edu/being-held-accountable-for-your-goals/)).
 On the other hand Andrew Huberman says we shouldn't share our goals (prior to initiation an action toward this goal) -> [link](https://www.youtube.com/watch?v=tG-1XmWK8ms) 🤔

 Wheter or not you want to share your goals, join us and let's grow together!

-# Current version
-0.0.2 - pen & paper 🚀 coding in progress

-# Roadmap
-- 1.0 - a timer with nameable laps
-- 2.0 - a timer with nameable laps and a history
-- 3.0 - save routines and rich 'laps'
-  - Save a set of 'laps' as a routine
-  - Add more options to the actions, like category,
-- 4.0 - plan your day
-- 4.5 - liquid planner - set proportions instead of exact time; plan according to expected timespan calculated from previous measurements
-- 5.0 - plan your week
-- 6.0 - project designer - expand features for the 'nameable laps'

 # Technicalities